Menu

 What Are Hyaluronic Acid Injections?

 Hyaluronic acid (HA) injections, sometimes called “gel shots” or “viscosupplementation,” work by replacing the natural cushioning fluid in your knee joint.
 Think of it as adding oil to a squeaky hinge.
+Your body naturally produces hyaluronic acid, but osteoarthritis breaks it down faster than your joint can replace it.

 The treatment typically involves one to five injections, depending on the brand.
 Medicare covers the full course of treatment when prescribed by your doctor.